sudhakar-mamillapalli/codingtest/README.md

 #ERROR HANDLING
 ****************

-For error handling we mostly panic.
-For e.g. if the input data is not in expected format we don't try to skip or fix them, rather panic and exit.
-Even if basic infra fails like say main thread is not able to join with a spawned worker threads, the whole program just panics.
+For error handling we mostly panic on unexpected conditions.
+For e.g. if the input data is not in expected format we don't try to skip or fix it, rather panic and exit.
+Even if basic infra fails like say main thread is not able to join with one of the spawned worker threads, the whole program just panics.

 Some cases we handle, for e.g. we ignore case for transaction type, or check before handling "resolve" or "chargeback" record, that the transaction it is